The location lies directly

 Near the church, higher on the slope, stands the Romanesque

-ossuary of St. Michael from the 12th or 13th century.
-The
+chapel of St. Michael with ossuary dating from the 12th or

-ossuary comprises two spaces.
-The bones are stored in the
+13th century.
+The chapel comprises two spaces.
+The bones are

-Reconstruction of the church of St. Peter covers the reconstruction
+Reconstruction of the church of St. Peter covered the reconstruction

 of damaged or unsuitable parts.
-It comprises a new facade
+It comprised a new facade

 (new plaster, painting, eaves…), replacement of roofing and,